 - The steering committee is composed of about a dozen faculty members.
 They are basically the congressional body of the program and are involved in all decisions (including admissions).
 When you are here, they will help you find a mentor and evaluate your progress through the program.

 - Students have several levels of mentorship.
 Each has a student mentor.
-The director of the program, Cliff Harding; the co-director, Derek Abbott; and the associate director, Agata Exner, make themselves available for advice and guidance.
+The director of the program, Derek Abbott; the co-director, Cliff Harding; and the associate director, Agata Exner, make themselves available for advice and guidance.

 - The program prides itself on student involvement.
 Students are represented by the MSTP council, which has a few members from every class.
 They plan the retreat, monthly meetings, etc. They also give feedback and advice to the director, and perform various other duties.